Catethysis/stm32js/README.md

 ## Examples

-`stm32js` is very easy to use for those who know JS, so I'll show you some particular framework use cases.
+`stm32js` is very easy to use for those who have an experience with JS, so I'll show you some particular framework use cases.

 ### SysTick

-For example, let's ask the system timer to tick every 0.5 seconds.
+For example, let's ask the system timer to tick every 500 milliseconds.
 Didn't you forget about ES6 support?
 You can use arrow functions in here.
 ```javascript
 const SysTick = require('../peripheral/systick');